 Carrot and stick

+“Despite being fundamental to our wellbeing, their daily use remains almost undetected within our economic system.
+Using natural capital in this way is not sustainable”, the declaration says.
+The bankers went on to acknowledge this was partly their fault because they had no way of valuing this natural capital, nor did they currently recognize the danger to the stability of some companies because of its destruction.
 They want governments to force companies to disclose their dependence on natural capital and the impact they have on it by disclosures in annual financial reports.
 They also want penalties for companies not doing so and tax incentives for those who protect natural capital as part of their business.

 Mining and fracking

 She said: “The bankers need to address how they will account for natural capital, explain to everyone why they need to do it and then tell them how to do it.”
 At the moment overuse of natural capital is not seen as a business risk, because everyone believes they can get out before the resources run out and the crash occurs.
 We are hoping to change that attitude and get companies to pay a price for overuse of natural capital.”
 No one has any illusions that the commitment by bankers to get natural capital accounted for on balance sheets, and then taken into account in the share price, interest on loans and cost of insurance is going to happen quickly.
 They have set themselves a target of 2020 to get an international system up and running and recognized by all governments signed up to the UN Framework Climate Change Convention.
 It may be slow and difficult work, but they believe this is vital to prevent the current economic system destroying the planet. – Climate News Network

 Climate News Network is a free and objective service publishing a daily news story on climate and energy issues.
 Sign up here to get our latest articles sent straight to your Inbox.